CIB/Aleta/ideas.md

 A really good example of how humans use "invariants" or assumptions / reasoning in coding is: https://www.youtube.com/watch?v=KWB-gDVuy_I

-It would be good if Lleta could develop its own reasoning mechanisms to understand code in such ways.
+It would be good if Aleta could develop its own reasoning mechanisms to understand code in such ways.

 ## Evaluating team member performance